remacs/remacs/README.md

 You can then run your shiny new Remacs:

 ```
-# Using -q to ignore your .emacs.d, so Remacs starts up quickly
+# Using -q to ignore your .emacs.d, so Remacs starts up quickly.
+# RUST_BACKTRACE is optional, but useful if your instance crashes.
-$ src/emacs -q
+$ RUST_BACKTRACE=1 src/emacs -q
 ```

 ## Understanding Emacs macros: